How Norway stood up to Putin – and what Canada can learn

 Would Canada be willing to go toe-to-toe with Russia if it called our bluff and sent tanks into Latvia?
 Or would Prime Minister Justin Trudeau order the Canadian troops to stand down?
 What if Mr. Trump asked him to stand down?

 A popular Norwegian television show revolves around a fictional Russian occupation of that country.
-The plot seemed farfetched when the show was broadcast during Barack Obama’s presidency, because it was based on its premise that the United States would abandon Norway to its fate.
+The plot seemed farfetched when the show was broadcast during Barack Obama’s presidency, because it was based on the premise that the United States would abandon Norway to its fate.
 The same premise is far more plausible today.

 By hosting the NATO Parliamentary Assembly, little Norway pushed back against Mr. Putin in a small but symbolically important way.
 Having been occupied by Hitler’s forces during the Second World War, it knows something about bullies and opportunists.